-If you received the vaccine and are looking for more information, please visit the CDC website.
+If you are not vaccinated, please visit this section of the CDC website.

 The most commonly reported side effects for the Pfizer-BioNTech, Moderna and Johnson & Johnson’s Janssen vaccines include the following:

 In the arm where you got the shot: